ondat/documentation/docs/operations/etcd/etcd-outside-k8s/_index.md

 characterise the traffic, and therefore to assess the individual requirements of a cluster and adjust its resources accordingly.

+### Etcd advertise URLs
+The etcd startup parameters `advertise-client-urls` and `initial-advertise-peer-urls` specify the addresses etcd clients or other etcd members should use to contact the etcd server.
+The advertised addresses must be reachable from the remote machines - i.e. where Ondat is running - so it can connect successfully.
+Do not advertise addresses like `localhost` or `0.0.0.0` for a production setup since these addresses are unreachable from remote machines.

 ### Monitoring

 It is highly recommended to add monitoring to the etcd cluster.
-When using the Ondat etcd operator etcd serves Prometheus metrics on a separate metrics port `http://storageos-etcd.storageos-etcd:2381/metrics`.
+Etcd serves Prometheus metrics on the client port `http://etcd-url:2379/metrics`.

 You can use Ondat developed Grafana Dashboards for etcd.
 When using etcd for production, you can use the